Illinois Contractor License Guide

 Official requirements, fees, exam info, and step-by-step application process for Illinois (IL).

-📋 Last Updated March 2026 🏛️ Illinois Department of Financial and Professional Regulation (IDFPR) + Local
+Last Updated March 2026 🏛️ Illinois Department of Financial and Professional Regulation (IDFPR) — Trade Licenses; City of Chicago — Local GC License

 At a Glance: Illinois Contractor License